omkarcloud/botasaurus/advanced.md

 - **Field**: Used to display a single field from the data.
   - You can provide an `output_key` to alias the field name.
   - You can provide a `map` function to calculate a new field based on the existing field value and record.
+  - You can provide a `show_if` function to conditionally display the field, based on the *input data*.
+This input data is determined based on user input.
 ```python
 # value is the reviews_per_rating dictionary
 # record is the entire product record